Out of stock

 Safe and complimentary to biological control with predators

 Vermicompost is produced by the feeding action of earthworms.
-Earthworms ingest the horse manure & apple peel, fragmenting and grinding it into a finely divided peat like material with high porosity, aeration, drainage and water holding capacity.
+Earthworms ingest the plant material, fragmenting and grinding it into a finely divided peat like material with high porosity, aeration, drainage and water holding capacity.
 This process enhances microbial activity and accelerates the rate of decomposition.
 This leads to a humification effect where unstable organic matter or decomposing plant and animal matter is oxidized and stabilized.

 Humus forms the dark brown or black mass of the upper soil and is important for storing and releasing plant nutrients.
 The process is similar to composting except it is non thermophilic, but a cold process utilising naturally occurring soil dwelling micro organisms.
 Vermicompost made in this way has a large surface area and a high cation exchange capacity providing strong absorbability and retention of nutrients.